thevivek0408/couchsurfing/README.md

 ________________________________________________________________________________________________
 ### Purpose

-Nah..Imastay is a project that was created in a limited timeframe of 3 weeks to achieve a minimum viable product.
+Couchsurfing is a project that was created in a limited timeframe of 3 weeks to achieve a minimum viable product.
 It is a reciprocal platform where travelers host and stay at each others homes in return for karma Coins.

 Karma coins are earned by hosting travelers first and can then be saved up and spent on your own stays along your journey.